 If you're lucky enough to live close to your campus, you might be able to dash home during your lunch break to whip up a nice, hot meal.
 This speedy chicken stir fry recipe is perfect for students and takes just 15 minutes to make.

 It can also make great use of your leftovers – like with our soup recipes.
 We've suggested using chicken here, but you can also use pork or beef if you have any to hand.

 And for the vegetarians among you, this stir fry can be made veggie too.
 You can add in ingredients like mushrooms or tofu instead of meat.
-Whichever way you choose to make it – it tastes fantastic all the same.
+However you choose to make it, it tastes fantastic all the same.

 Easy chicken and vegetable stir fry recipe